Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 Your mortgage is often your biggest expense so is ripe for giving you the biggest saving.

-Shaving 1/2% or 3/4% off your mortgage interest rate allows you to add ALL of the money saved into your savings.
+Shaving 1/2% or 3/4% off your mortgage interest rate allows you to add ALL of the money each month you have saved straight into your savings.

 Knowledge is power and all that.